 - 3 tbsp maple syrup (can also use agave syrup)

 - In a small saucepan heat raspberries over medium-low heat until tender.

-- Using a fork and mash the berries and let them simmer for about to minutes (or until reduced by half)
+- Using a fork and mash the berries and let them simmer until reduced by half.

 - Let the the mashed raspberries cool in the fridge for about 10 minutes.